 Home energy storage is a relatively new technology that’s steadily gained interest over the past few years, and it’s hard to know where to start when comparing all your options.
 Top solar batteries like those made by Tesla and Sonnen make it possible for homeowners and businesses to store their excess solar energy instead of sending it back to the grid, so that when the power goes out or electricity rates spike they can keep the lights on.
 If you want to install a solar battery at your home, you have a few different choices currently available to you.
-Compare the Tesla Powerwall vs. Sonnen eco vs. LG Chem vs. Aquion Aspen in terms of capacity, warranty, and price.
+Compare the Tesla Powerwall vs. Sonnen eco vs. LG Chem vs. Pika Energy Harbor Smart Battery in terms of capacity, warranty, and price.

 Finding the best solar panels for your home can feel like a daunting challenge.
 There are more than a hundred different brands of solar panels and other equipment on the market at any given point.

 What are the Best Solar Panels Available Today?

 Generally speaking, SunPower, LG and Panasonic are the best solar panels on the market in 2018 due to the efficiency, price and stellar 25 year warranty offered by each brand.
 SunPower is widely considered the best solar manufacturer with module efficiencies upwards of 22%.